xitu/gold-miner/TODO1/simple-mailer-with-django.md

 # Build a Simple Mailing Service with Django

-#### Easily modifying the content and changing email delivery platforms

 ![](https://cdn-images-1.medium.com/max/3840/1*vXc5t2OrAan1o9viF-MkBQ.png)

 When creating a web application, it is frequently requested to send emails: no matter if it has to be done when users sign up in our platform, or if they forget their password, or if a payment confirmation has to be sent after a purchase.
 The email requirement is actually very important and it can be messy if we don’t structure an email service from the beginning.